Skip to content

 Freshen clothes between wears without the washer

 Hang your clothes to air out for at least 30 minutes after each wear to release light odors and moisture.
 Smooth wrinkles by hand while the fabric breathes, and most pieces will be ready to wear again without any machine time at all.
+Padded layers or double-front items like the popular Pamela Scoop Neck 3/4 Sleeve Double Layer Top refresh beautifully with a simple airing out, as the dual layers are engineered to resist deep-set wrinkles naturally.

 • Hang near an open window for fresh airflow